rvthak/C_Assignments_1rst_Semester/4_hex/README.txt

 !
 Important note:
-Team project that i attempted on my own in half a week didnt have the time to finish some features and clear the code of some errors most things work fine but this version can be unstable
+Team project that i attempted on my own in half a week didnt have the time to finish some features and clear the code of some errors most things work fine but this version can be unstable but i plan to complete the project in the future

 missing:
 -winning path